snakemake/snakemake-executor-plugin-slurm/docs/further.md

     resources:
         partition: <partition name>
         runtime: <some number>
+	qos: <qos_name>
 ```

 Please note: as `--mem` and `--mem-per-cpu` are mutually exclusive on
 SLURM clusters, their corresponding resource flags `mem`/`mem_mb` and
 `mem_mb_per_cpu` are mutually exclusive, too.
 You can only reserve
 memory a compute node has to provide or the memory required per CPU
-(SLURM does not make any distintion between real CPU cores and those
+(SLURM does not make any distinction between real CPU cores and those
 provided by hyperthreads).
-SLURM will try to sastify a combination of
+SLURM will try to satisfy a combination of
 `mem_mb_per_cpu` and `cpus_per_task` and `nodes`, if `nodes` is not
 given.